The Polk Command Bar is a fantastic sounding device. It listens well, too, making it a genuinely useful smart assistant in your lounge

 Why buy the Polk Command Bar?

 You could opt for the Sonos Beam for more room-filling sound, but for refined balance and voice clarity the Command Bar wins out.
-While the Sonos Beam also offers multiroom support, which is lacking in the Command Bar right now, it’s due to be added via a software update “soon”.
+And one advantage the Beam had over the Polk has evaporated, with a recent update adding the multi-room support it lacked when it was launched.